-- 1. No student or applicant for enrollment will be subject to discrimination on the basis of that student's pregnancy at any stage of pregnancy, childbirth, lactation status, false pregnancy, termination of pregnancy, recovery from pregnancy, or parental or marital status. - Pregnant and parenting students, regardless of their marital status, have the same rights as other students to remain in their current educational program or to attend any District school or program for which they would otherwise qualify and to do so in an environment free of discrimination or harassment. - 3.
+- No student or applicant for enrollment will be subject to discrimination on the basis of current, potential, or past pregnancy, parental, family, or marital status.
+This includes pregnancy related conditions at any stage of pregnancy such as childbirth, lactation status, false pregnancy, termination of pregnancy or recovery from pregnancy.
+Students or their representative may file a Title IX complaint if there are allegations of discrimination. - 2.
+Pregnant and parenting students, regardless of their marital status, have the same rights as other students to remain in their current educational program or to attend any District school or program for which they would otherwise qualify and to do so in an environment free of discrimination or harassment. - 3.
 Pregnant and parenting students must have full access to the same programs and activities for which they would otherwise qualify, including, but not limited to, graduation, awards, ceremonies, field trips, student clubs, after-school activities, and any other school-related programs/activities.
-As such, students cannot be expelled, suspended, or otherwise excluded from, or required to participate in, school programs/activities solely on the basis of their pregnancy-related conditions or parental/marital status. - District schools and programs shall make reasonable accommodations to facilitate the equal access and full participation of pregnant, lactating, breastfeeding and parenting students and employees.
+As such, students cannot be expelled, suspended, or otherwise excluded from, or required to participate in, school programs/activities solely on the basis of their pregnancyrelated conditions or parental/marital status. - 4.
+District schools and programs shall make reasonable accommodations or modifications to facilitate the equal access and full participation of pregnant, lactating, breastfeeding and parenting students and employees.